apache/spark/docs/configuration.md

     Number of continuous failures of any particular task before giving up on the job.
     The total number of failures spread across different tasks will not cause the job to fail; a particular task has to fail this number of attempts continuously.
-    Be aware that if one of attempts succeed, current count of task failures will be reset.
+    If any attempt succeeds, the failure count for the task will be reset.
     Should be greater than or equal to 1.
 Number of allowed retries = this value - 1.
   </td>
   <td>0.8.0</td>